 Who are the best SF authors?
 Wolfe, Aldiss, Priest, Dick.
 Who are the worst?
 Asimov, Heinlein, Brunner, Hubbard, Fanthorpe.
 The most pretentious?
 Brunner, Watson, Delany, Ellison, Donaldson.
 The most sexist?
 Heinlein, Norman, Copper, Russ (!), Pournelle.
 The most obnoxious... maybe I'd better stop here.
-Such were the results of an SF fan poll at the excellent convention Tynecon II, May 1984.□
+Such were the results of an SF fan poll at the excellent convention lime is running out...

-Interview line is running out...
-You are the last of The Kai, only you can save Sommerlund from the wrath of the Darklords
+Tynecon II, May 1984.□

-THE CONCEPT The Lone Wolf books are full blooded, action packed, solo adventures which you begin by adopting certain characteristics and skills that will aid your survival.
-Each turn of the page demands a decision and presents a new test for your skills.
+You are the last of The Kai, only you can save Sommerlund from the wrath of the Darklords test for your skills.
 As the adventure unfolds from page to page and from book to book, so your skills and experience develop.
 Items that you find in one adventure can be retained and used in future Lone Wolf books.